 - Duplicating the traditional spreadsheet into a fancier report.

-- Not being able to convince leaders to adopt the business intelligence systems instead of having a deck full of slides or a spreadsheet.
+- Not being able to convince leaders to adopt the business intelligence systems.

 - Losing agility to change the reports.
 This may be because not everyone on the team is trained to operate the Business Intelligence systems.
 They may be more comfortable working with spreadsheets.